Pinkstrenhi/Outcome-Prediction-Experiments/README.md

 ### `FeaturesCorrelation.csv`

-Presents the correlation between the features of Oracle's Elixir dataset.
+Presents the Pearson correlation coefficients between the features of the Oracle's Elixir dataset.

 ## Notes